-• integration of street tree species themes that provide linkages to surrounding streetscapes and existing on site plantings - the Ryde Public Domain Strategy provides a comprehensive basis for street tree and understorey planting.
+Integration of street tree species themes that provide linkages to surrounding streetscapes and existing on site plantings - the Ryde Public Domain Strategy provides a comprehensive basis for street tree and understorey planting.

-The objective of this coordinated approach is to ensure that street and footpath pedestrian entries from Charles Street, Morrison Road, and Victoria Road visually present as continuing street themes, and provide a cue for continuation of public access and use that can be reinforced by signage.
+The objective of this coordinated approach is to ensure that street and footpath pedestrian entries from Charles Street, Morrison Road and Princes street, visually present as continuing street themes, and provide a cue for continuation of public access and use that can be reinforced by signage.